robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 ## Trouble shooting
 The only trouble observed so far was clients not releasing the connections.
-You may tell by the value of `uftp.client_list` which should be empty if no client is connected.
+You may tell by the value of `uftp.client_list`, which should be empty if no client is connected, or by issuing the command rstat in ftp, which shows the number of connected clients.
 In that case you may restart the server with uftpd.restart().
 If `uftd.client_busy` is `True` when no client is connected, then restart the server with with `uftpd.restart()`.
 If you want to see what happens at the server, you may set verbose to 2.